Skip to main content

 danger

-The reader sidecar image ghcr.io/open-policy-agent/fake-reader:latest and the provided default configurations are intended for demonstration and quickstart purposes only.
-They are not recommended for production environments.
+The reader sidecar image ghcr.io/open-policy-agent/fake-reader is published as part of each Gatekeeper release and is intended for demonstration and quickstart purposes only.
+It is not recommended for production environments.
 For production use, it is advised to create and configure a custom sidecar image tailored to your specific requirements.

 helm upgrade --install gatekeeper gatekeeper/gatekeeper --namespace gatekeeper-system \